 Walk & Talk Series

-ACTIVITY LEVEL: Moderate 3-mile walk on mostly paved trail
+Activity Level: Easy 3-mile walk on mostly paved trail and sidewalk

 Get an insider’s view of how the Minneapolis Riverfront will soon transform through the most visionary parks-building effort in generations.
 You’ll learn about the storied history and exciting future of the Central Riverfront.
 Sights you’ll see include the Stone Arch Bridge and St. Anthony Falls, and the on-the-brink-of-construction Water Works park project.

-ACTIVITY LEVEL: Easy 2-mile roundtrip walk on paved trail
+Activity Level: Easy 2-mile walk on paved trail and grass

-For more information – or to suggest a topic or speaker for a future Walk & Talk – please contact:
+For more information, to register, or suggest a topic or speaker for a future Walk & Talk – please contact:

 Annual Fund & Events Manager